pip-services/pip-services-docs/content/en/python/mysql/connect/mysql_connection.md

 #### _connection
-The SQLServer connection pool object.
+The MySQL connection pool object.
 > **_connection**: Any

 #### _connection_resolver